hipe/tmx/lib/skylab/brazen/doc/issues/048-the-preconditions-graph.md

 ### introduction to preconditions

-frequently the [#025] model silos interdepend on one another. for example we may have a business silo that depends on its datastore silo (let's say its a database of some sort). the database silo might depend on a 'workspace' silo (a workspace being sort of a high level wrapper around a config file). the workspace silo in turn may depend on a config
+frequently the [#025] model silos interdepend on one another. for example we may have a business silo that depends on its collection silo (let's say its a database of some sort). the database silo might depend on a 'workspace' silo (a workspace being sort of a high level wrapper around a config file). the workspace silo in turn may depend on a config